oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

   - **Manual method:**

     - **My Contributions**

-      Step 1.
-Log in to Oppia
+      - Log in to Oppia
-      Step 2.
-Navigate to the Contributor Dashboard
+      - Navigate to the Contributor Dashboard
-      Step 3.
-Open the Translate Text tab
+      - Open the Translate Text tab
-      Step 4.
-Select:
-        - A Topic
-        - A Target Language (for example, Hindi)
+      - Select a Topic and a Target Language (for example, Hindi)
       ![Translate Text tab](images/Webpage-Guide/translatetext.png)

-      Step 5.
-Choose an Opportunity (an exploration lesson that requires translation).
+      - Choose an Opportunity
-      Step 6.
-Enter a translation for the text.
+      - Enter a translation
-      Step 7.
-Click Save and Close
+      - Click Save and Close
       ![Translate Text tab](images/Webpage-Guide/hinditranslatetext.png)

     - **Available Tasks (Reviewer Rights Required)** The Available Tasks section displays suggestions submitted by other users that require review.
 This section is visible only to users with reviewer rights.

-      Step 1.
-Navigate to the Admin page
+      - Navigate to the Admin page
-      Step 2.
-Open the Roles tab
+      -  Open the Roles tab
-      Step 3.
-Enter your username
+      -  Enter your username
-      Step 4.
-Select:
-        - Translation Admin
-        - Question Admin
+      -  Select roles: Translation Admin, Question Admin
-      Step 5.
-Click Update
+      -  Click Update
-      Step 6.
-Go to Contributor Admin Dashboard
+      -  Go to Contributor Admin Dashboard

-      Step 7.
-In Manage Contributor Rights:
+      - In Manage Contributor Rights:
         - Enter username
-        - Select category
+        - Select category (Translation Reviewer or Question Reviewer)
-          - Translation Reviewer
-          - Question Reviewer
         - Select language (for example, Hindi)
         - Click Add Rights
       ![Contributor Rights](images/Webpage-Guide/contributorhindireview.png)

-      Step 8.
-Log in with a different account (or open an incognito window).
+      - Log in with a different account (or open an incognito window)
-      Step 9.
-Submit a translation or question suggestion using the steps above.
+      - Submit a translation or question suggestion using the steps above
       ![Contributor Rights](images/Webpage-Guide/acceptedtranslation.png)

-      Step 10.
-Log back in with the reviewer account.
+      - Log back in with the reviewer account
-      Step 11.
-Open Available Tasks
+      - Open Available Tasks
-      Step 12.
-Review suggestion
+      - Review suggestion
       ![reviewtranslations](images/Webpage-Guide/reviewtranslations.png)

   - **Accomplishments**

-      Step 1.
-Log in with reviewer rights
+     -  Log in with reviewer rights
-      Step 2.
-Go to Available Tasks
+     -  Go to Available Tasks
-      Step 3.
-Review suggestion
+     -  Review suggestion
-      Step 4.
-Click Accept
+     -  Click Accept

       **Result:**
       - The contributor’s statistics will update in the Accomplishments tab.